-- Where in your house if safe if a tornado is coming? - What should you do when there is a flood warning? - How will you get out of your bedroom if you have a house fire? - What supplies would you need if there were a three day ice storm? - How will you find out about bad weather and emergencies? - What legal papers do you need to take with you if you have to leave your home during an emergency?
+- Where in your house is safe if a tornado is coming?
+Who will help you get there if you need assistance? - What should you do when there is a flood warning?
+Who will help evacuate you?
+Will the location you are going to accommodate you? - How will you get out of your bedroom if you have a house fire?
+Have you spoken with the local fire department to identify your circumstances and get their thoughts? - What supplies would you need if there were a three day ice storm?
+What daily medical/living supplies do you need to have on hand? - How will you find out about bad weather and emergencies?
+What is your back-up plan if that doesn't work? - What legal papers do you need to take with you if you have to leave your home during an emergency?